Khamsa fi 'ayneq

 I’m new to henna is this for me?

 According to my religion, believing in objects for protection is forbidden.
-This class makes me therefor uncomfortable, should I take it?
+Therefore this class makes me uncomfortable, should I take it?

 Is this class for me?